TyrfingMjolnir/FMPXMLRESULT2generator/README.md

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

 This piece of software comes with ABSOLUTELY NO WARRANTY, to the extent permitted by applicable law.

+Note
+====
+Most files have 2 years mentioned, the years are the year, put in production, and the year published here on github or otherwise.